Get started with MAX Graph in Python

 function.

-run command on the Python file from the command line:
+Then, run the Python file from the command line:

 You've successfully created your first graph using the MAX Graph API in Python.
 Let's examine what was printed to the terminal: